How to build an effective team

 Informed team

-• Up to 24 people who connect the dots across the organisation.
+• Up to 24 people who connect the dots across the organisation for your project/goal.

 • Communication: every two weeks, and for changes in direction.